2020–21 Al Ain FC season

-The 2020–21 season is Al Ain Football Club's 47th in existence and the club's 45th consecutive season in the top-level football league in the UAE.
+The 2020–21 season was Al Ain Football Club's 53rd in existence and the club's 46th consecutive season in the top-level football league in the UAE.

 Club

 Technical staff

 On 4 November 2020, Al Ain announced appointing David Platt as the Sports Director.
 On 13 December 2020, Goncalo Bexiga appointed as the Club’s Head of Scouting from Benfica in line with the improvement procedures adopted by the Al Ain Football Club Company to boost the key performance indicators at all levels, from First Team to Academy.